Sossio699/DLA/README.md

 numpy, matplotlib, gymnasium, torch, random, tqdm, collections, os, imageio, PIL

 ### Info
 This laboratory is dedicated to implementing and executing some advanced Deep Reinforcement Learning algorithms.
+There are no studies on possible optimal hyperparameter values in the first two sections, as I empirically explored configurations of interest.

 In the first section, the REINFORCE algorithm is implemented on the CartPole environment with a standard baseline.
 Since the policy is stochastic, 5 runs were performed for each configuration analyzed, and for each metric considered, the average curve and variance were examined.